 Podcasts are radio shows that you can listen to at your convenience.
 You don’t have to have an iPod or smart phone to listen.

 - Listen right here on the blog.
-Click through to the site and click the little play button at the beginning of this post.
+Click through to the site and click the little play button underneath the image on this post.

 - Listen on your smartphone, iPad or iPod Touch.
 Find the podcast in iTunes and on Stitcher.

 - Subscribe to get updates.
 If you’d like to get FREE access to the Read-Aloud Revival Jumpstart Challenge or receive an email whenever a new episode is ready, just pop your email into this page.